- Sydney

 2325 Oxley Highway, Wauchope

 There is a lot that Port Macquarie does well, and wineries are one.
-One of the best things to do in Port Macquarie pop into Cassegrain Wines (13-minutes from the town centre) whose cellar door is open daily.
-Relax on the deck with a cheese platter and wine at Long Point Vineyard and Art Gallery in Lake Cathie (20-minutes from town), and Bago Maze and Winery in Wauchope (25-minutes from town) is a must, just for the hedge maze alone.
+One of the best things to do in Port Macquarie is a trip to Cassegrain Wines (13 minutes from the town centre), whose cellar door is open daily.
+Relax on the deck with a cheese platter and wine at Long Point Vineyard and Art Gallery in Lake Cathie (20 minutes from town), and Bago Maze and Winery in Wauchope (25 minutes from town) is a must, just for the hedge maze alone.

 Ricardoes Tomatoes and Strawberries Farm

-Just 10-minutes out of town, Ricardoes has long been topping every list of things to do in Port Macquarie.
+Just 10 minutes out of town, Ricardoes has long been topping every list of things to do in Port Macquarie.
 With over 30,000 plants growing in their greenhouses, grab a bucket and pluck your own plump strawberries before relaxing in Big Red Café.
-Scones and strawberry jam is the order of the day, and you can also purchase some homemade condiments.
+Scones and strawberry jam are the order of the day, and you can also purchase some homemade condiments.
 If you want the low-down about the inner workings of Ricardoes, there is a free farm tour at 11 am weekdays.

 221 Blackmans Point Road, Blackmans Point